Carmen Valentín Pérez: Political prisoner

 The sentences received by Valentín Pérez and the others would later be judged by United States President Bill Clinton to be "out of proportion to the nationalists' offenses."
 Statistics showed their sentences were almost 20 times greater than sentences for similar offenses by the American population at large.

 For many years, numerous national and international organizations criticized Carmen Valentin's incarceration categorizing it as political imprisonment.
 Carmen Valentín Pérez was finally released from prison on September 10, 1999, after President Bill Clinton extended her clemency.
-Clinton cited Rev. Desmond Tutu and former President Jimmy Carter as having been influential on his decision to grant Valentin the clemency offer."Puerto Rican Nationalists Freed From Prison" by Charles Babington.
-The Washington Post September 11, 1999, Page A2.]
-Cases involving the release of other Puerto Rican Nationalist prisoners have also been categorized as cases of political prisoners, with someCenter for Puerto Rican Studies, Hunter College, City University of New York.
-Guide to the Ruth M. Reynolds Papers: Archives of the Puerto Rican Diaspora.
-August 1991 and December 2003.
-Updated 2005.
-Reviews Puerto Rico – U.S. relations, including cases of Puerto Rican political prisoners.Chicago Sun-Times.
-Puerto Rican community celebrates release of political prisoner.
-Report states, "Chicago's Puerto Rican community celebrates the release of political prisoner Carlos Alberto Torres..." being more vocal than others.
+Clinton cited Rev. Desmond Tutu and former President Jimmy Carter as having been influential on his decision to grant Valentin the clemency offer.
+Cases involving the release of other Puerto Rican Nationalist prisoners have also been categorized as cases of political prisoners, with some being more vocal than others.

 In criticizing President Clinton's decision to release the Puerto Rican prisoners, the conservative U.S. Senate Republican Policy Committee also categorized Valentín as a "Puerto Rican Nationalist", echoing a recent Newsweek article.
 In 2006, the United Nations called for the release of the remaining Puerto Rican political prisoners in United States prisons.

 Personal life

 Of her decision to return to Puerto Rico, she said, "I felt like I had work to do here, caring for my mother and grand-daughter, Karina López Valentín.
 Additionally, I always wanted to come back to live here.
 I never wanted to live in the United States, which I never liked anything about — not the climate, not the food, not the atmosphere.
-The only reason I stayed there was my involvement with the struggle for the independence of Puerto Rico."
-However, she often still visits the States as her only son, Antonio, and the rest of her grandchildren live in Chicago.
+The only reason I stayed there was my involvement with the struggle for the independence of Puerto Rico."She often still visits the States as her only son, Antonio, and the rest of her grandchildren live in Chicago.